Javad2025/SQL_Data_Warehouse_Project/README.md

-# 📊 SQL Data Warehouse & Analytics Project
+# 📊 Data Warehouse & Analytics Project

 Welcome to the Data Warehouse & Analytics Project repository! 🚀 This project demonstrates best practices in data warehousing, data engineering, and analytics, providing a structured approach to consolidating and analyzing sales data.